 Learning outcomes and mission goals of the program along with detailed descriptions of all courses can be found in Creighton’s course catalog.

-- Master’s or equivalent professional degree from an accredited institution
+- Master’s or equivalent professional degree

 - Resume or curriculum vitae

 - Personal statement.
 See application for specific requirements

 - Three letters of recommendation from persons other than friends or family members who can speak to your performance in an academic or professional setting

 A personal interview may be requested in addition to the above requirements.
 The interview may be conducted in-person or virtually.